david95thinkcode/Simple-Ionic-UseLocalApi/README.md

 # CREATE LOCAL API AND GET DATAS FROM IONIC APP - EXAMPLE

-## PART 2 : Get datas from Ionic App
+## PART 2 : Retrieve datas from Ionic App using HttpClient
+Here, we will fetch datas from the local API we've created at the [PART 1](https://github.com/david95thinkcode/Simple-LocalApi).
+So make sure, you've successfully implemented the API like part 1 shows.

 ## Prerequisites
 Make sure you've installed :